 - (ii) report daily to its national agency on the achievement of this target while operating under this exemption; - (iii) ensure that data collected from longline sink rate tests and longline sink rate monitoring during fishing are recorded in the CCAMLR-approved format1 and submitted to the relevant national agency and CCAMLR Data Manager within two months of the vessel departing a fishery to which this measure applies.

-- 2 A plastic water bottle that has a 'stopper' is needed.
-The stopper of the bottle is left open so that the bottle will fill with water after being pulled under water.
-This allows the plastic bottle to be re-used rather than being crushed by water pressure. - 3 On autolines, attach to the backbone; on the Spanish longline system, attach to the hookline. - 4 Binoculars will make this process easier to view, especially in foul weather.
+- 3 On autolines, attach to the backbone; on the Spanish longline system, attach to the hookline. - 4 Binoculars will make this process easier to view, especially in foul weather.

 1 Included in the scientific observer electronic logbook.